GRealesM/RapidoPGS/README.md

 # News

+* In version 2.3.0, we updated the `rapidopgs_multi()` and `gwascat.download()` functions.
+For  `rapidopgs_multi()`, we udpated it to accomodate changes on [susieR]().
+Now sample size is required for all files, and the `pi_i` argument has been deprecated.
+We also opened the possibility to apply RápidoPGS to non-European ancestries.
+For `gwascat.download()`, we updated the method, which wasn't working anymore to extract data from GWAS catalog.
+It now works interactively, providing the users advice on which file to choose.
+* In version 2.2.0, we updated hg38 LD blocks from liftovered Berisa & Pickrell to recomputed MacDonald et al. 2022 (https://github.com/jmacdon/LDblocks_GRCh38, https://www.biorxiv.org/content/10.1101/2022.03.04.483057v1).
+* In development version 2.1.0.9009 we fixed a bug derived from automatically supplying "nref" to SuSIE in `rapidopgs_multi()`, which is no longer required.
+* In development version 2.1.0.9008 we fixed a change in the hard-coded url to download 1000G panel from the official server to meet a change in versioning (v5a -> v5b) at the source.
+* In development version 2.1.0.9007 we fixed a bug caused by changes in behavior of `runsusie()` in `rapidopgs_multi()` that used to supply an extra zero element which is not supplied anymore.
+* In development version 2.1.0.9006 we fixed an error popping up when `rapidopgs_multi()` is not supplied input of data.table class, and removed a deprecated argument in `runsusie()` internal function that was preventing `rapidopgs_multi()` to run properly.
+* In development version 2.1.0.9005 we fixed a change in the hard-coded url to download 1000G panel from the official server to meet a change in versioning for sex chromosomes at the source.
 * In version 2.1.0 we added a functionality to `rapidopgs_multi()`, which now allows users to use their own LD matrices instead of computing them on the go from a reference panel.
 For European datasets, we recommend downloading UK Biobank LD matrices kindly provided by Privé et al., which can be accessed [here](https://figshare.com/articles/dataset/European_LD_reference/13034123).
-* In development version 2.1.0.9005 we fixed a change in the hard-coded url to download 1000G panel from the official server to meet a change in versioning for sex chromosomes at the source.
-* In development version 2.1.0.9006 we fixed an error popping up when `rapidopgs_multi()` is not supplied input of data.table class, and removed a deprecated argument in `runsusie()` internal function that was preventing `rapidopgs_multi()` to run properly.
-* In development version 2.1.0.9007 we fixed a bug caused by changes in behavior of `runsusie()` in `rapidopgs_multi()` that used to supply an extra zero element which is not supplied anymore.
-* In development version 2.1.0.9008 we fixed a change in the hard-coded url to download 1000G panel from the official server to meet a change in versioning (v5a -> v5b) at the source.
-* In development version 2.1.0.9009 we fixed a bug derived from automatically supplying "nref" to SuSIE in `rapidopgs_multi()`, which is no longer required.
-* In version 2.2.0.9000 we updated hg38 LD blocks from liftovered Berisa & Pickrell to recomputed MacDonald et al. 2022 (https://github.com/jmacdon/LDblocks_GRCh38, https://www.biorxiv.org/content/10.1101/2022.03.04.483057v1).

 # Installation